The Mystery Of Processed Cheese: What's In The Melt?

 cycheese

-Processed cheese was first developed in Switzerland in 1911 by Walter Gerber and Fritz Stettler.
-Gerber and Stettler were seeking to create a cheese with a longer shelf life, inspired by fondue and cheese sauces.
-They added sodium citrate to melted Emmentaler cheese and found that the emulsified cheese sauce could be re-cooled into a solid, creating processed cheese.
+Processed cheese was first developed in Switzerland in 1911 by Walter Gerber and Fritz Stettler, who were seeking a cheese with a longer shelf life.
+They added sodium citrate to melted Emmentaler cheese and found that the emulsified cheese sauce could be re-cooled into a solid again.

 cycheese